 Opening hours: Every day, from Monday - Sunday 09:00 - 21:00 .
 There are some days that Casa Batlló closes at 14:00 according to the availability of the rooms.

 Casa Batlló only closes officially on the 25 December and the 01 January.
-Easter holidays open as usual.
+Easter holidays the house is open as usual.